nickjj/orats/README.md

 ##### What do I need to configure for development?

 Pretty much everything is contained within environment variables.
 They are stored in the `.env` file located in the root directory of the rails application.
 It should be self explanatory.
-This file was also added to `.gitignore`.
+This file is also added to `.gitignore`.

 <a name="base-what-do-i-need-to-configure-for-production"></a>
 ##### What do I need to configure for production?